johnrom/formik-typed/README.md

+> Note: Does not work in IE11 or anywhere Proxy is not supported!

 Making forms less verbose in [React](https://github.com/facebook/react) shouldn't cause you to lose your [TypeScript](https://typescriptlang.org) typings.
 This package provides a wrapper for [Formik](https://github.com/jaredpalmer/formik/) that will strongly type your field name and give you that name when you need it.

 Status: **Alpha**